 Excited, you declare the green button a winner and make it the default page.

 Two weeks later, your boss shows up at your desk with questions about a big drop in conversions.
-When you check your data, you see your data for the past 2 weeks indicates that the original CTA button color was in fact the winner.
+When you check your data, you see your data for the past two weeks indicates that the original CTA button color was in fact the winner.

 What happened?
 Even though the experiment returned a statistically significant result with a 90% confidence interval, that still means that 10% of the time the conclusion reached by the experiment will actually be wrong or cause false positives.

 You can help avoid type 1 by raising the required significance level before reaching a decision (to say 95% or 99%) and running the experiment longer to collect more data.
 However, statistics can never tell us with 100% certainty whether one version of a webpage is best.
 Statistics can only provide probability, not certainty.

 Does this mean A/B tests are useless?
 Not at all.
 Even if there is always a chance of making a type 1 error, statistically speaking you will still be right most of the time if you set a high enough confidence interval.
 As in engineering and other disciplines, absolute certainty is not possible, but by setting the right confidence interval we can reduce the risk of making an error to an acceptable range.